Semolik/AnimePlayerApi/readme.md

 ### Parsers

 Parsers for fetching anime data are located in the src/parsers directory.
-You can add or modify parsers as needed to support different sources or improve the existing ones.
+You can add or modify parsers as needed to support different sources or improve the existing ones. <b>Modules within the parsers directory are imported automatically</b>, ensuring that any new parsers added to this directory are immediately available for use without additional configuration.

 ### Usage